 Dear RHESSI Collaborators,

-The level of solar activity is low.
-A new region has rotated over
+The level of solar activity is very low.
+NOAA region 12656 showed signs of

 See http://www.SolarMonitor.org for images and